Skip to content

 • Rob Parsonage resigned from Reform UK within days and joined the Cornish Independent Nonaligned Group.

-• Paul Ashton replaced Parsonage as Reform group leader on Cornwall Council.
+• Paul Ashton replaced Parsonage as Reform group leader on Cornwall Council; Roger Tarrant became the new deputy leader.

 Reported by: Cornwall Live, Falmouth Packet, Yahoo News, Wales Online

-Cornwall Operations
+Cornwall Operations#

 Reform UK's Cornwall operations are run by two county organisers reporting to Paul Mills, the South West Regional Director based in Devon.
 None of the three key operatives are Cornwall Council councillors — they control the party machinery from outside the council chamber.